-- What is the price of the GRE revised General Test?
+- What is the price of the test?

 - Which MBA programs accept GRE scores?

-- Business schools worldwide accept GRE scores for their MBA, specialized master's and other doctoral business programs, including many top-ranked programs.
-View the most current list of business schools accepting GRE scores for MBA admissions.
+- Business schools worldwide accept GRE scores for their specialized master's, MBA and doctoral programs, including many top-ranked programs.
+View the current list of business schools accepting GRE scores for their MBA programs.

 - How can business schools compare applicants who have submitted GRE scores with applicants who have submitted GMAT® scores?

-We have developed the GRE Comparison Tool to allow business schools to place GRE scores in the context of GMAT® scores.
-Business schools can input GRE Verbal Reasoning and Quantitative Reasoning scores into the GRE Comparison Tool and the Tool will provide estimated GMAT scores.* An enhanced version of the tool was introduced in July 2013.
-You can access the GRE Comparison Tool to learn more about it.
+The GRE Comparison Tool for Business Schools allows business schools to input GRE Verbal Reasoning and Quantitative Reasoning scores into the GRE Comparison Tool to get estimated GMAT scores.
+To learn more, access the GRE Comparison Tool for Business Schools

 The GRE program participates in student fairs in select locations.
 These fairs provide an opportunity to talk directly with a representative.
 Check our schedule for upcoming events.